syncfusion-content/blazor-docs/blazor/predefined-dialogs/position.md

 # Positioning in Blazor Predefined Dialogs Component

-Customize the Dialog position by using the [DialogOptions.Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_Position) property.
+Customize the dialog position by using the [DialogOptions.Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_Position) property.
 The position can be represented with specific `X` and `Y` values.

 * The `PositionDataModel.X` can be configured with a left, center, right, or offset value.
 By default, the value is set as `center`.
 * The `PositionDataModel.Y` can be configured with a top, center, bottom, or offset value.
 By default, the value is set as `center`.